simgrid/simgrid/docs/source/Installing_SimGrid.rst

 Generic build-time options
 """"""""""""""""""""""""""

-These options specify for example the path to various system elements (Python path, compiler to use, etc).
-In most case, CMake automatically discovers the right value for these ones, but you can set them manually on need.
-Notable such variables include ``CC`` and ``CXX``, defining respectively the paths to the C and C++ compilers, ``CFLAGS`` and ``CXXFLAGS`` respectively specifying extra options to pass to the C and C++ compilers, or ``PYTHON_EXECUTABLE`` specifying the path to the python executable.
+These options specify, for example, the path to various system elements (Python path, compiler to use, etc).
+In most case, CMake automatically discovers the right value for these elements, but you can set them manually as needed.
+Notably, such variables include ``CC`` and ``CXX``, defining the paths to the C and C++ compilers; ``CFLAGS`` and ``CXXFLAGS`` specifying extra options to pass to the C and C++ compilers; and ``PYTHON_EXECUTABLE`` specifying the path to the Python executable.

 The best way to discover the exact name of the option that you need to change is to press ``t`` in the ``ccmake`` graphical interface, as all